hnucamendi/codingCheatSheet/JavaScript/README.md

 2. Now open up a terminal window, you can do this in VScode by pressing `control` + `shift` + `\``
 3. make sure you are in the directory that holds your code
-4. run the command: `node {{name of JS file}}` In my case lets say the name of my file is `index.js` I would run `node index.js`.
+4. run the command: `node {{name of JS file}}` In my case let's say the name of my file is `index.js` I would run `node index.js`.
 And this is it! as long as you have something being logged to the console with `console.log` you will see a result in the terminal window
    ![running in node](./img/install/mac/extensions/terminalLog.png)

 # Hello World Program